garbados/couchdb/share/doc/src/json-structure.rst

     }

-What happens is CouchDB is changing the textual representation of the result of decoding what it was given into some numerical format.
+What happens is Cloudant is changing the textual representation of the result of decoding what it was given into some numerical format.
 In most cases this is an `IEEE 754`_ double precision floating point number which is exactly what almost all other languages use as well.

 .. _IEEE 754: https://en.wikipedia.org/wiki/IEEE_754-2008

-What CouchDB does a bit differently than other languages is that it does not attempt to pretty print the resulting output to use the shortest number of characters.
+What Cloudant does a bit differently than other languages is that it does not attempt to pretty print the resulting output to use the shortest number of characters.
 For instance, this is why we have this
 relationship: